zzundalek/zodart_doc/docs/4-errors_and_localization.md

 ## Localization

-### 🚧 Add description
+ZodArt provides various localized error messages for build in parsing and validations.

-- Default language is set to English, to change it use `ZLocalizationContext.current`
+Default language is set to English, to change it use `ZLocalizationContext.current`

-- ZodArt contains various helpers for error handling, see [documentation for more info](https://pub.dev/documentation/zodart/latest/zodart/)
+Currently supported languages are:

+- English
+- Czech
+- Japanese

 ## Custom error handling

-### 🚧 Add description
+ZodArt contains various helpers for error handling, see [documentation for more info](https://pub.dev/documentation/zodart/latest/zodart/)

 ## Example